VKale-07/Excel-Project/README.md

 Added slicers for fields like Class, Region, Year,Financial Quarter, Financial Month and Day Type to enhance interactivity.

   # Load Factor Analysis Dashboard
-- Step 5 :
+Step 5 :
-Line Chart: Represents the load factor percentage on a yearly, quarterly, and monthly basis.
+- Line Chart: Represents the load factor percentage on a yearly, quarterly, and monthly basis.

-Bar Chart  : Highlights the load factor percentage for each carrier, with Delta Airlines achieving the highest load factor of 20%.
+- Bar Chart  : Highlights the load factor percentage for each carrier, with Delta Airlines achieving the highest load factor of 20%.

-Year-over-Year (YoY) Change Bar Chart: Displays percentage changes in the load factor for comparative annual performance.
+- Year-over-Year (YoY) Change Bar Chart: Displays percentage changes in the load factor for comparative annual performance.

-Donut Chart: Compares load factor utilization between weekends and weekdays.
+- Donut Chart: Compares load factor utilization between weekends and weekdays.

-Some Cards Like Total seats, Total Passengers, Average Load factor, Total Distance.
+- Some Cards Like Total Seats, Total Passengers, Average Load factor, Total Distance.

 Snap of Load Factor Analysis Dashboard,